10 Art Deco Artists Who Changed the World of Decoration Forever

-Another famous Art Deco illustrator is Georges Lepape.
+Another famous Art Deco designer is Georges Lepape.
 He first entered the art world working as an illustrator for Paul Poiret and later on became one of the most famous fashion magazine illustrators.
 Until the mid-1930’s he was the star illustrator at Vogue magazine.
 Georges Lepape’s art is mainly characterized by his witty portraits, curvilinear style, elegance which dominated his prints, posters illustrations, and catalogues.
 Throughout his work, just like many other Art Deco artists, Georges Lepape was influenced by Orientalism, Persian miniatures and the popular theater aesthetics of the Ballet Russes.
 Representative of his style are his illustrations depicting thin female figures wearing turbans and perhaps the best qualities of his subjects are their carefree attitudes, self-confident and independent looks.
 After 1938, Lepape mostly produced book illustrations abandoning the world of fashion.

 Jean Després – Celebration of the Industrial Era

 The Art Deco celebration of the technological developments and industrialization is perhaps best embodied in the work of Jean Després.
 In the years before World War II, young Després was working as the apprentice at a Paris metal workshop, training to continue the family’s small jewelry business.
 His years in Paris were marked by his friendship with the avant-garde artists Modigliani, de Chirico, and Braque.
-At the start of World War I Després started working on airplane, industrial design and both of these elements, the Cubist inspiration and industrial experience influenced his later jewelry works.
+At the start of World War I Després started working on an airplane, industrial design and both of these elements, the Cubist inspiration and industrial experience influenced his later jewelry works.
 After the war, Jean Després became famous for his innovative and conceptual geometric designs.
 Some of the pieces he created were based on the actual machine parts.
 His other famous works include jewelry which incorporates miniature cubist paintings and neo-classical pieces which are an odd combination of metal and ceramics.
-Except jewelry, he also designed objects like tea and coffee services, flatware, trays, pitchers and serving pieces among other.
+Apart from jewelry, he also designed objects like tea and coffee services, flatware, trays, pitchers and serving pieces among others.
 Until this day, he remains one of the jewelers favored by the collectors.

 As one of the most popular decorative styles in history, Art Deco has lived up to many of its revivals and imitations.
 The book Art Deco, written by the German-based art historian Norbert Wolf, traces the origins of the movement in the period between the two World Wars, focusing on the pioneering creations, characteristics of this widely recognizable style, most significant artists, and also social and political contextualization of the movement.
-With hundreds of illustrations, Norbert Wolf’s book brings the finest examples of Art Deco painting, architecture, interiors, jewelry, crafts, furniture, and fashion.
+With hundreds of illustrations, Norbert Wolf’s book brings the finest examples of Art Deco paintings, architecture, interiors, jewelry, crafts, furniture, and fashion.
 The book provides a comprehensive insight into the evolution of the movement, bringing together historic and contemporary examples of Art Deco style and the extravagant spirit it celebrates.